Saints' Payton: new long-snapper needs heart surgery | FOX Sports

 Saints’ Payton: new long-snapper needs heart surgery

 METAIRIE, La.
-(AP) — Saints coach Sean Payton says long snapper Jon Dorenbos has a “serious” heart condition that will require surgery.
+(AP) Saints recently acquired long snapper Jon Dorenbos has a ”serious” heart condition that will require surgery.

-Payton, who spoke about Dorenbos on a media conference call Friday morning, says Saints physician John Amoss discovered he long-snapper’s aortic aneurysm during a physical examination and “basically saved his life.”
+Team physician John Amoss discovered Dorenbos’ aortic aneurysm during a physical examination and ”basically saved his life,” coach Sean Payton said on Friday.

-Dorenbos, who was entering his 15th NFL season, was acquired in a trade with Philadelphia before the New Orleans’ final preseason game.
+Entering his 15th NFL season, Dorenbos was acquired in a trade with Philadelphia before the New Orleans’ final preseason game last week.

 New Orleans is now placing Dorenbos on its non-football injury list and looking to bring in another long snapper before Monday night’s regular season opener at Minnesota.